kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

 1. Upgrade to a free Microsoft Fabric trial dialog opens.
 Select **Activate**.

    ![Start-trial](./Images/lab1-11.png)

+   >**Note:** The trial capacity region may differ from the one shown in the screenshot.
+No need to worry – simply use the default selected region, activate it, and continue to the next step.

 1. In the menu bar on the left, select **Workspaces (1)** (the icon looks similar to &#128455;) and click on **New workplace (2)**.